-The IRS has been conducting a separate audit of the Company's 2011 and 2012 tax years that is focused on income and employment tax issues similar to those raised in the 2007 through 2010 examination.
-During the quarter ended March 31, 2015, the IRS completed its 2011 and 2012 examination and issued its RAR and ETER to the Company with proposed adjustments to the Company's taxable income for 2011 and 2012 and net operating loss carryforwards from 2010 and assessments for additional payroll tax liabilities and penalties for 2011 and 2012 related to the Company's treatment of certain non-taxable per diem allowances and travel benefits.
+The IRS conducted and completed a separate audit of the Company's 2011 and 2012 tax years that focused on income and employment tax issues similar to those raised in the 2007 through 2010 examination.
+The IRS completed its audit during the quarter ended March 31, 2015, and issued its RAR and ETER to the Company with proposed adjustments to the Company's taxable income for 2011 and 2012 and net operating loss carryforwards from 2010 and assessments for additional payroll tax liabilities and penalties for 2011 and 2012 related to the Company's treatment of certain non-taxable per diem allowances and travel benefits.
 The positions in the RAR and ETER for the 2011 and 2012 years are mutually exclusive and contain multiple tax positions, some of which are contrary to each other.
-The Company filed a Protest Letter for both the RAR and ETER in April 2015 and expects the 2011 and 2012 years to be at IRS Appeals in 2016.
-The IRS began an audit of the Company's 2013 tax year in the quarter ended June 30, 2015.
-The Company believes its reserves are adequate with respect to all open years.
+The Company filed a Protest Letter for both the RAR and ETER in April 2015 and the matter is currently at IRS Appeals.
+The Company has met with the IRS Appeals office and will continue to meet with the IRS Appeals office during the next twelve months.
+The Company cannot predict with certainty the timing of a resolution of such matter.
+The IRS began an audit of the Company's 2013 tax year during the quarter ended June 30, 2015.
+The Company believes its reserve for unrecognized tax benefits and contingent tax issues is adequate with respect to all open years.
+Notwithstanding the foregoing, the Company could adjust its provision for income taxes and contingent tax liability based on future developments.

-10. COMMITMENTS AND CONTINGENCIES: LEGAL
+8. COMMITMENTS AND CONTINGENCIES: LEGAL

 From time to time, the Company is involved in various lawsuits, claims, investigations, and proceedings that arise in the ordinary course of business.
-Additionally, some of its clients may also become subject to claims, governmental inquiries and investigations and legal actions relating to services provided by the Company's healthcare professionals.
+These matters typically relate to professional liability, tax, payroll, contract, competitor disputes and employee-related matters and include individual and collective lawsuits, as well as inquiries and investigations by governmental agencies regarding the Company's employment practices.
+Additionally, some of the Company's clients may also become subject to claims, governmental inquiries and investigations, and legal actions relating to services provided by the Company's healthcare professionals.
 Depending upon the particular facts and circumstances, the Company may also be subject to indemnification obligations under its contracts with such clients relating to these matters.
 The Company records a liability when management believes an adverse outcome from a loss contingency is both probable and the amount, or a range, can be reasonably estimated.
 Significant judgment is required to determine both probability of loss and the estimated amount.
 The Company reviews its loss contingencies at least quarterly and adjusts its accruals and/or disclosures to reflect the impact of negotiations, settlements, rulings, advice of legal counsel, or other new information, as deemed necessary.
+The most significant matters for which the Company has established loss contingencies are class actions related to wage and hour claims.
+Management currently believes the probable loss related to these wage and hour claims is not material and the amount accrued by the Company for such claims is not material as of March 31, 2017.
+However, losses ultimately incurred for such claims could materially differ from amounts already accrued by the Company.

-With regards to outstanding loss contingencies as of March 31, 2016, the Company believes that such matters will not, either individually or in the aggregate, have a material adverse effect on its business, consolidated financial position, results of operations or cash flows.
+With regards to outstanding loss contingencies as of March 31, 2017, which are included in accounts payable and accrued expenses in the consolidated balance sheet, the Company believes that such matters will not, either individually or in the aggregate, have a material adverse effect on its business, consolidated financial position, results of operations, or cash flows.

-11. BALANCE SHEET DETAILS
+9. BALANCE SHEET DETAILS